EdwinCroissantArduinoLibraries/SimpleBMP180I2C/README.md

 #SimpleBMP180I2C library

-This is bare bone BMP085/BMP180 Library

-##Dependency

-This library uses the [I2C library from Wayne Truchsess] (https://github.com/rambo/I2C) The example compiles to about 400 bytes less code with respect to the Wire library and won't freeze when the sensor is disconnected.
+This is a bare bone BMP085/BMP180 Library using the the [I2C library from Wayne Truchsess] (https://github.com/rambo/I2C) The example compiles to about 400 bytes less code with respect to the Wire library and won't freeze when the sensor is disconnected.

 ##Usage